My Dog Killed a Squirrel! 10 Things to Do Next

 Additionally, if the problem is occurring in your yard, try to keep the squirrels out:

-• Trim any long branches so squirrels can’t jump to your roof or other locations.
+- Trim long branches so squirrels can’t jump to your roof or other locations.

-• Use lemon and orange peels in your garden.
-Cayenne pepper and garlic powder also work, and there are commercial squirrel repellents that you can try.
+- You can use lemon and orange peels in your garden.
+Cayenne pepper and garlic powder also work, and commercial squirrel repellents are available.